kchudy/gitlab-ci-test/README.md

+# gitlab-ci-test
-# gitlab-ci-test - a GitHub to GitLab CI integration example
+## A GitHub to GitLab CI fancy integration example